mjf1406/report-card-helper/README.md

 ### p0

-- added: when a user signs up, they are added to the teacher DB with their Clerk userId
+- added: when a user signs up, they are added to the teacher DB with their Clerk userId and a demo class is added to their class list
 - added: report UI elements update the DB on change
 - added: report UI elements are set based on student data loaded
 - added: My classes in the nav now has loading state